tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 Of course, there's a long way to go.
 But for once, it actually seems attainable.
 And it'll be an exciting ride, seeing what people come up with.

+# Update: Knowledge Graphs
+This post covers the end-user experience, but I've more recently become a fan of using knowledge graphs within the RAG architecture to provide needed interpretability.
+[Read more about using knowledge graphs instead of vector stores](/blog/2024/08/12/graph-ai).

 # Discussion

 [Loste.rs](https://lobste.rs/s/ig1jev/llms_are_interpretable)